a78345/solitaire/readme.md

 # Solitaire

  Google's Solitaire CURL'd and compiled into a playable format for offline use.
+(From fluteds)

 Play Offline